earthtoolsmaker/website/content/projects/wild_salmon_migration_monitoring.md

 populations is crucial for the long-term viability of these economic activities.

 Overall, wild salmon are integral to the ecological, cultural, and economic fabric of British Columbia, highlighting the importance of conserving and managing their populations effectively.

 ## Conservation concerns

-Wild salmon in British Columbia and around the world face several main conservation threats:
+Wild salmon in British Columbia and around the world face several main conservation threats.

+> We must take every step in our control now as climate-change related trends
+> will make things more difficult for salmon populations in the years ahead.
+> This demands urgency for Pacific salmon and for the 130+ species, including
+> grizzlies, orcas and eagles, that depend on Pacific salmon.
+>
+> <cite>– Pacific Salmon Foundation</cite>

 - __Habitat Destruction__: Urban development, logging, and agriculture
 can degrade and destroy salmon habitats, particularly spawning and